mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_intro_sup.md

 * Gain basic understanding of the different options that can be passed to the commands introduced in Workshop 1.

+## Supporting Video Tutorials
+This document is supported by a series of videos that cover roughly the same content.
+The video references are described below:

+1. [Command line options and man pages](https://mdibl-my.sharepoint.com/:v:/g/personal/cwilson_mdibl_org/EUKqYiR4SppDvKmvltrJmm0BiyPK2tXBuSjK0JjAByT9zg?e=DPhP1w) This video clip provides a brief introduction to command line options.
+2. [Command line real-time demo](https://mdibl-my.sharepoint.com/:v:/g/personal/cwilson_mdibl_org/ETURaUJtdVRIs-yh1GDJ4hsBcmeDytHmmu1wekbPK63AhA?e=LBSlUu) This video clip contains real-time demos for a few command line options.
+3. [Man pages real-time demo](https://mdibl-my.sharepoint.com/:v:/g/personal/cwilson_mdibl_org/EbvesSCBx-tNlAbYU4KmAUUBSksb_UhMsLsDFHdIAjcZLA?e=BH8cUO) This video clip provides a real-time demo of man page usage.

+It is recommended that you references these videos in order then use this guide as an additional "follow along guide" or future reference.

 ## What are command line options?

 Nearly all terminal commands accept options.
 Options tell the command to do something "extra".